The Variational Method of Moments: Related Work

-In addition, this style of estimator was applied to the problem of policy learning from convex surrogate loss reductions, by \citet{bennett2020efficient}.
-A common approach for optimizing binary treatment decision policies from logged cross-sectional data is to construct a surrogate cost function to minimize of the form $\e_n[\abs{\psi} l(g(X; \theta), \text{sign}(\psi))]$, where $\psi$ is some weighting variable, the function $g(\cdot; \theta)$ encodes the policy we are optimizing which we assume is parameterized by $\theta \in \Theta$, and $l$ is some smooth convex loss function such as logistic regression loss. \citet{bennett2020efficient} showed that the model where this surrogate loss is correctly specified is given by the conditional moment problem $\e[\abs{\psi} l'(g(X; \theta), \text{sign}(\psi)) \mid X] = 0$, where $l'$ is the derivative of $l$ with respect to its first argument.
+In addition, this style of estimator was applied to the problem of policy learning from convex surrogate loss reductions by \citet{bennett2020efficient}.
+A common approach for optimizing binary treatment decision policies from logged cross-sectional data is to construct a surrogate cost function to minimize of the form $\e_n[\abs{\psi} l(g(X; \theta), \text{sign}(\psi))]$, where $X$ denotes observed pre-treatment information about the individual, $\psi$ is some weighting variable depending on all observed pre- and post-treatment information about the individual, the function $g(\cdot; \theta)$ encodes the policy we are optimizing which we assume is parameterized by $\theta \in \Theta$, and $l$ is some smooth convex loss function such as logistic regression loss. \citet{bennett2020efficient} showed that the model where this surrogate loss is correctly specified is given by the conditional moment problem $\e[\abs{\psi} l'(g(X; \theta), \text{sign}(\psi)) \mid X] = 0$, where $l'$ is the derivative of $l$ with respect to its first argument.
 Consequently, they proposed the empirical surrogate loss policy risk minimization (ESPRM) estimator, according to $\argmin_{\theta \in \Theta} \sup_{f \in \mathcal F} \e_n[f(X) \rho(X,\psi;\theta)] - (1/4) \e_n[f(X)^2 \rho(X,\psi;\tilde\theta_n)]$, where $\rho(X,\psi;\theta) = \abs{\psi} l'(g(X;\theta), \text{sign}(\psi))$, and $\mathcal F$ is a neural network function classes.
 That is, again this estimator can be interpreted as a neural VMM estimator as in \cref{eq:neural-vmm}, with $R_n(f) = 0$.
-Not only did the authors demonstrate that this algorithm led to consistently improved empirical performance over the standard approach of empirical risk minimization using the surrogate loss, but they proved that if the resulting estimator $\hat\theta_n$ is semiparametrically efficient, then this implies optimal asymptotic regret for the learnt policy compared to \emph{any} policy identified by the model given by correct specification.
-We note that, although the authors did not address the question of how to guarantee such efficiency for $\hat\theta_n$, we could guarantee it by \cref{thm:neural-vmm-properties} under some additional assumptions and kernel-based regularization.
+Not only did the authors demonstrate that this algorithm led to consistently improved empirical performance over the standard approach of empirical risk minimization using the surrogate loss, but they proved that if the resulting estimator $\hat\theta_n$ is semiparametrically efficient, then this implies optimal asymptotic regret for the learnt policy compared with \emph{any} policy identified by the model given by correct specification.
+We note that, although the authors did not address the question of how to guarantee such efficiency for $\hat\theta_n$, we could guarantee it by \cref{thm:neural-vmm-properties} under some additional assumptions and kernel-based regularization, or under \cref{thm:efficiency} by instead using a kernel VMM estimator.